S-264

 Massachusetts Senate No. 264 — An Act establishing protections for consumers interacting with artificial intelligence chatbots

-Requires any commercial entity deploying a chatbot to clearly and conspicuously disclose to users that they are interacting with a chatbot, not a human.
-Chatbot interactions and representations are given the same legal force and effect as interactions with a human employee or agent of the commercial entity, and disclaimers cannot serve as a defense.
-Violations are treated as unfair or deceptive acts under Massachusetts Chapter 93A, enabling both Attorney General enforcement and private suits by consumers.
-The bill is notably broad — it covers all commercial chatbots regardless of modality (audio, visual, or text) and does not limit its scope to companion or high-risk chatbots.
+This short bill requires any commercial entity that deploys a chatbot to clearly and conspicuously disclose to users that they are interacting with a chatbot, not a human.
+It also provides that chatbot interactions — including any information or representations made by the chatbot — carry the same legal force and effect as interactions with a human employee or agent of the commercial entity, and disclaimers cannot serve as a defense.
+Violations are deemed unfair or deceptive acts under Massachusetts chapter 93A, enabling both AG enforcement and private suits with treble damages for willful violations.

 Summary

-Requires any commercial entity deploying a chatbot to clearly and conspicuously disclose to users that they are interacting with a chatbot, not a human.
-Chatbot interactions and representations are given the same legal force and effect as interactions with a human employee or agent of the commercial entity, and disclaimers cannot serve as a defense.
-Violations are treated as unfair or deceptive acts under Massachusetts Chapter 93A, enabling both Attorney General enforcement and private suits by consumers.
-The bill is notably broad — it covers all commercial chatbots regardless of modality (audio, visual, or text) and does not limit its scope to companion or high-risk chatbots.
+This short bill requires any commercial entity that deploys a chatbot to clearly and conspicuously disclose to users that they are interacting with a chatbot, not a human.
+It also provides that chatbot interactions — including any information or representations made by the chatbot — carry the same legal force and effect as interactions with a human employee or agent of the commercial entity, and disclaimers cannot serve as a defense.
+Violations are deemed unfair or deceptive acts under Massachusetts chapter 93A, enabling both AG enforcement and private suits with treble damages for willful violations.

 Enforcement & Penalties